Columbus Art Programs and Courses

 Applicants to the arts program at OSU enter as pre-art students and then apply to the art program their second year.
-The MFA program generally has 50-60 students enrolled and OSU seeks to provide them with competitive financial support.
+The Master of Fine Arts (MFA) program accepts 12-15 students each year, and OSU seeks to provide them with competitive financial support.

 Bachelor of Arts in Art

-The BA program is designed for students who wish to work in careers related to the arts.
+The Bachelor of Arts (BA) program is designed for students who wish to work in careers related to the arts.
 Program requirements include introductory art courses, studio practicum courses and art history and theory classes.
 Over a typical 4-year plan of study, students will complete general education requirements and take art courses such as beginning drawing, western art historical study, ceramics, photography and digital images.

 Bachelor of Fine Arts

 This program is for students who wish to work in studio arts.
-Students seeking to enter the BFA program take general education and core courses, such as art history, contemporary art, and math, over their first two years and then submit a portfolio to a faculty committee to review their eligibility for the major.
+Students seeking to enter the Bachelor of Fine Arts (BFA) program take general education and core courses, such as art history, contemporary art, and math, over their first two years and then submit a portfolio to a faculty committee to review their eligibility for the major.
 There are seven concentration options for the BFA: painting and drawing, sculpture, glass, art and technology, ceramics, printmaking and photography.
 The BFA degree requires completion of a senior project and group exhibition.

-The art minor requires completion of 15 semester credit hours including two foundations courses, such as contemporary art and drawing, and three studio art courses.
+The art minor includes two foundations courses, such as contemporary art and drawing, and three studio art courses.
 Students may choose to take classes in a single concentration or from across areas such as ceramics, art and technology or sculpture.
 The minor is not available to art majors and approval of the student's planned program of study is required.